jlhapp/Basic_Mapping/README.md

 Use ggmap and RgoogleMaps packages to put shapefiles over imagery quickly.
 First geocode the center of the map using geocode() command.
 Then use get_map() command

 #CSV Files
-ADD XY INFORMATION FROM CSV FILE
-You need to have x,y coordinates in the csv file, each as separate columns.
+In order to add xy information from a csv file, you need to have x,y coordinates in the csv file, separating x and y into two columns.
+Import csv into R using read.csv("file location and extension")
-Import csv into R using read.csv("file location and extension") To view all of the data and column heading use print([name of variable]) To view the first three rows of data use head([name of variable], 3)
+To view all of the data and column heading use print([name of variable]) To view the first three rows of data use head([name of variable], 3)

-There are two ways to map csv files into points on a map: Using ggmap or using leaflet Use leaflet:
+There are two ways to map csv files into points on a map: Using ggmap or using leaflet Using leaflet:

 1. Read the csv file